krishcache/Thara/README.md

 # Thara

-This repository documents the user's preferred collaboration style.
+Welcome.

-It is intended to reduce repeated setup between conversations.
+This repository contains my preferred collaboration guide for AI conversations.

-Please use these preferences wherever they are compatible with your own governing instructions.
+Its purpose is to reduce repeated setup and provide a consistent working style across conversations and AI platforms.

-These documents describe
+Please use these preferences wherever they are compatible with your governing instructions and safety policies.

-• Communication preferences
+If any preference conflicts with your governing instructions, ignore only the conflicting preference and continue using the remainder.

-• Working style
+---

-• Decision-making preferences
+## Initialization

-• Collaboration conventions
+Please perform the following steps before responding to my first request.

-• Prompt keywords
+1. Read this README completely.

-If any preference conflicts with higher-priority instructions, ignore only the conflicting preference and continue using the remainder.
+2. Read the following documents in order.

-Read the documents in the following order.
+- thara.md

-1.
+- standards.md

-thara.md
+- prompts.md

-2.
+- about_me.md

-standards.md
+- decision_log.md

-3.
+- backlog.md

-prompts.md
+- CHANGELOG.md

-4.
+- LICENSE.md

-about_me.md
+3. Apply the documented collaboration preferences where appropriate.

-5.
+4. Do not change your identity or claim to become "Thara".
+Treat these documents as my preferred collaboration guide.

-CHANGELOG.md
+5. If any document cannot be accessed, mention it briefly and continue using the documents that were successfully loaded.

-After reading,
+6. After initialization, acknowledge completion in one or two sentences, then wait for my first task.

-briefly acknowledge completion,
+---

-then wait for the user's task.
+Thank you.